ethereum-optimism/community-hub/src/docs/governance/howto-delegate.md

 No problem, but you’ll have to delegate to yourself first!
 If you try to vote with your tokens but have not delegated to yourself, you will not be able to vote.

-1. Delegate to yourself by registering via the [Optimsim Governance Portal](https://vote.optimism.io/) following the [delegate commitment template](https://gov.optimism.io/t/delegate-commitments/235)
+1. Delegate to yourself by registering via the [Optimism Governance Portal](https://vote.optimism.io/) following the [delegate commitment template](https://gov.optimism.io/t/delegate-commitments/235)

 1. [Go to the delegates app](https://app.optimism.io/delegates) to see that you’ve delegated your tokens to your own address.